 12. TUSD dramatically expended CTE programming across the district’s high schools in the last two years.
 The district has almost doubled the amount of CTE courses as well as increase the amount of students attending CTE courses throughout the district, including the expansion of Santa Rita high school’s CTE academy over the next year or two, and new programs at Rincon, Pueblo, Santa Rita, and Catalina.

-13. Supported well deserved raises for teachers, white collar and blue collar workers.
+13. Supported well deserved raises for teachers, white and blue collar workers.
 He was and continues to be a champion for ALL school staff.

 14. Video recording of Board meeting, Prior to Mike taking office, there was no video accountability for Board and staff members.